romange/blog/content/post/seastar.md

 ```

 Unfortunately, this code causes "undefined behavior" and most likely will crash because C++ does
-not define the order evaluation of lambda capture and function call inside the same execution statement.
+not specify correct order for evaluating lambda capture and a function call inside the same execution statement.
 So what may (and does) happen is that the compiler first moves the object `p` into the lambda and
 then calls `p.read(..)` on already undefined object `p`.
 The workaround to this problem is to use `shared_ptr` to allow copy semantics and pay attention to captures that move objects.